Colby and I recently sat down and had lunch with the parents of one of our daughter’s friends.

 Being too strict may harm a child, but so can being too lenient.
 Our children need rules and absolutes.
 They need structure and routine.
 They need support and the knowledge that their parents have high hopes for them and expectations that match.

 Sometimes rules can cause conflict.
-For some parents, it can feel overwhelming and cause us to relax the rules to an extent that rules cease to exist.
+For some parents, it can feel overwhelming and cause them to relax the rules to the extent that rules cease to exist.
 This is damaging to our children’s self-esteem and something we need to correct.